pivotal-cf/docs-pks/vsphere-nsxt-om-config.hbs.md

 1. Select the **Enable VM Resurrector Plugin** to enable BOSH Resurrector functionality.

 1. Select **Enable Post Deploy Scripts** to run a post-deploy script after deployment.
 This script allows the job to execute additional commands against a deployment.
-  <p class="note"><strong>Note</strong>: You must enable post-deploy scripts to install Tanzu Kubernetes Grid Integrated Edition.</p>
+  <p class="note"><strong>Note</strong>: You must enable post-deploy scripts to install {{  vars.product }}.</p>

 1. Select **Recreate VMs deployed by the BOSH Director** to force BOSH to recreate all BOSH-managed VMs on the next deploy.
 This process does not destroy any persistent disk data.

-1. For typical Tanzu Kubernetes Grid Integrated Edition deployments, the default settings for all other BOSH Director configuration parameters are suitable.
+1. For typical {{  vars.product }} deployments, the default settings for all other BOSH Director configuration parameters are suitable.
 Optionally you can apply additional configurations to BOSH Director.
 See [Director Config Pane](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-operations-manager/3-0/tanzu-ops-manager/vsphere-config.html#dir-config) in <em>Configuring BOSH Director on vSphere</em> in the {{ vars.platform_name }} documentation for details.
-<p class="note"><strong>Note</strong>: If you need to be able to remotely access the BOSH Director VM using the BOSH CLI, and you are deploying Tanzu Kubernetes Grid Integrated Edition with NSX in a NAT topology, you must provide the <strong>Director Hostname</strong> for BOSH at the time of installation.
+<p class="note"><strong>Note</strong>: If you need to be able to remotely access the BOSH Director VM using the BOSH CLI, and you are deploying {{  vars.product }} with NSX in a NAT topology, you must provide the <strong>Director Hostname</strong> for BOSH at the time of installation.
 See <a href="https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-operations-manager/3-0/tanzu-ops-manager/vsphere-config.html#dir-config">Director Config Pane</a> in <em>Configuring BOSH Director on vSphere</em> in the {{ vars.platform_name }} documentation for details.</p>

 1. Click **Save**.